Albany Democrat-Herald: Ownership changes

 The Democrat-Herald was privately owned by individuals for most of the 20th Century.
-In 1919 the Albany Democrat had been purchased by local school superintendent William L. Jackson and his business partner, Ralph Cronise.
-It would be this pair who owned the merged publication from its establishment in 1925, with ownership passing to William Jackson's son, Grant Jackson, following his father's death.
+In 1919 the Albany Democrat was purchased by local school superintendent William L. Jackson and his business partner, Ralph R. Cronise.
+It would be this pair who owned the merged publication from its establishment in 1925.

+Jackson died on Feb.
+14, 1949, and his stake in the paper's ownership was inherited by his son Grant Jackson.
+At that time Cronise was left as the paper's sole editor and publisher.
+He managed the Democrat-Herald until selling his shares to Elmo Smith in 1957.
+Under Smith's leadership, the Democrat-Herald Publishing Co. purchased the Cottage Grove Sentinel in 1961.
+Smith died in 1968.

+In 1970, the company purchased the Lebanon Express from Robert Hayden and the Ashland Daily Tidings from Edd Rountree.
+It also purchased the Western Stamp Collector Newspaper in 1976, along with four weekly papers in 1977 (Gresham Outlook, Sandy Post, Newport News Times and Lincoln County Leader).

-Late in the 1970s, the Democrat-Herald moved from individual to corporate ownership, when media giant Capital Cities purchased the paper from Grant Jackson's heirs.
-So-called CapCities would purchase the American Broadcast Company (ABC) in 1985, only to themselves be acquired in 1996 by the Walt Disney Company.
+The Democrat-Herald moved from individual to corporate ownership when media giant Capital Cities purchased 25% of Democrat-Herald Publishing Co. sometime in the late 1970s.
+The company acquired the remaining 75% from the heirs of Glenn Jackson after he died in 1980.
+So-called CapCities would purchase the American Broadcasting Company (ABC) in 1985, only to themselves be acquired in 1996 by the Walt Disney Company.
 Disney immediately began to divest itself of the newspapers acquired in the merger, with the Democrat-Herald sold to Lee Enterprises of Davenport, Iowa in 1998 — a media company which already owned the Corvallis Gazette-Times, located approximately 10 miles away.

 Schedule and circulation

 Having always been an afternoon newspaper on weekdays with a delivery deadline of 5:30 P.M., on October 4, 2010, it became a morning paper every day with a deadline of 6:30 A.M. on weekdays and 7:00 A.M. on weekends.

 As of 2016, the Democrat-Herald has a daily circulation of about 7,500.
-The combined Sunday edition has a circulation of approximately 8000.
+The combined Sunday edition has a circulation of approximately 8,000.